kaiyuanw/mdtest/mdtest/README.md

 cover as many device settings for each unique application as possible.
 More specifically, `mdtest` groups user specified applications based on the uniqueness of the application root path, and groups available devices based on model name (will support more grouping rules later).
-Then, `mdtest` compute the maximum number of possible app group to device group mappings.
+Then, `mdtest` computes the maximum number of possible app group to device group mappings.
 Finally, `mdtest` will try to compute the smallest number of test runs to cover those maximum possible mappings.
-The heuristic here is to make sure at least one app in each application group runs on at least one device in each device group possibly according to the test spec.
+The heuristic here is to make sure at least one app in each application group runs on at least one device in each device group possibly according to the test spec in some test run.
 However, since the problem is a set cover problem and is NP-complete, `mdtest` uses a approximation algorithm that has a complexity of O(log(n)).

 * Arguments
   - `--spec` points to the path of the spec file
   - `--coverage` collects code coverage and stores the coverage info for each application under ${application_folder/coverage/code_coverage} if set
-  - `--format` report test output in TAP format if set to tap, default is none which means use the Dart test format
+  - `--format` report test output in TAP format if set to tap, default is none which uses the default dart-lang test output format

 ## Test Scripts